sudopluto/video-ideas/README.md

 video ideas for my youtube: https://www.youtube.com/channel/UC0XpCeBtCPGtw0d3mVRYP-g

 - to publish
-    - hyper x alloy orgins lube + foam

 - to upload

 - editing

 - recording
+    - my time as an neu student (wait for a degree?)
     - wfh setup video
     - whats in my basrc + vimrc
-    - my time as an neu student (wait for a degree?)

 - on deck
     - kepubify + kobo ereader